christophknabe/spring-ddd-bank/README.md

 ## Usage

-If the correct JDK and Maven versions are installed you can simply use `mvn clean test`
+If the correct JDK and Maven versions are installed you can simply use `mvn clean package`
-This will fetch all necessary libraries, compile the project, collect the exception message texts, and execute the test suite.
+This will fetch all necessary libraries, compile the project, collect the exception message texts, execute the test suite, and package all into an executable .jar file.

 If you experience problems due to versioning of JDK and Maven, see the chapter about it in document [Maven and IDE Integration](src/doc/Maven-IDE-Integration.md).